IWSLT/IWSLT.github.io/_pages/2022/shared-tasks/formality.md

 * report their results in a system description paper, which will then be collated in the findings paper

 Each system will be evaluated for formality control for the provided test set, as well as for overall translation quality on a generic test set.
 The organizers will provide a [targeted automatic metric](https://github.com/amazon-research/contrastive-controlled-mt/tree/main/IWSLT2022#evaluation), leveraging phrase-level annotations in our dataset, for system-level evaluation of formality-controlled models.
-Overall translation quality will be measured with [SacreBLEU v2.0.0](https://pypi.org/project/sacrebleu/2.0.0/) and [COMET v1.0.1](https://pypi.org/project/unbabel-comet/1.0.1/) automatic metrics.
+Overall translation quality will be measured with [SacreBLEU v2.0.0](https://pypi.org/project/sacrebleu/2.0.0/) (see FAQ for Japanese) and [COMET v1.0.1](https://pypi.org/project/unbabel-comet/1.0.1/) automatic metrics.

 ## Submissions